 - Approach and educate local media (print, t.v. and radio) on current tree-related topics which will bring more attention to your tree-mendous efforts.

 - Try incorporating outreach into an existing community event by providing education to attendees or start a commemoration planting.

 Plan accordingly to participate based on resources available to you

 Free Trees for Fall Planting Mini Grant

-The purpose of the Free Trees for Fall Planting mini grant funded by the Nebraska Environmental Trust and US Forest Service Redesign Grants is to help enable the planting of trees during the fall of 2016 in conjunction with ReTree Nebraska Week and other fall planting events.
-ReTree Nebraska week is September 18-24, 2016 but trees can be planted between September 1st and November 15, 2016.
+The purpose of the Free Trees for Fall Planting mini grant, supported by the Nebraska Environmental Trust and US Forest Service Landscape Scale Restoration Grants, is to help enable the planting of trees during the fall of 2017 in conjunction with ReTree Nebraska Week and other fall planting events.
+ReTree Nebraska week is September 24-30, 2017 but trees can be planted between September 1st and November 15, 2016.
 The recipient's event will be considered a ReTree Nebraska event.

 The Free Trees for Fall Planting has several goals: